 Pastoral Managers work closely with Form Tutors and will sometimes pick up and deal with issues across form groups to which the Tutors refer them, in particular concerning friendship issues or anything that may involve bullying.
 During break and lunchtimes, a Pastoral Manager can always be found in Gregory’s.
 Students can self-refer or be referred to by staff for the resolution of friendship issues and conflicts.
 Students who have friendship issues should make sure that they go to Gregory’s at break or lunchtime rather than seeking out their Pastoral Manager at other times during the school day.
 They work particularly closely with the Heads of Year and will ensure that they are informed about matters that affect the wellbeing and safety of students as soon as possible after they occur.

 As non-teaching members of staff, Pastoral Managers have the capacity to attend external meetings about children during the school day and will liaise with external providers where necessary and in consultation with the Assistant Principal responsible for safeguarding or the SENCo.
 Each Pastoral Manager has an office to allow for private meetings with students and parents and they may invite parents in for consultations if they feel it is necessary to support a child.

-Pastoral leaders stay with their year group as they move up through the school, so as to help to provide continuity of experience for students.
-If parents need to contact pastoral leaders, they should be contacted in the first instance through form tutors so as to ensure that lines of communication are kept clear, and to guarantee that the form tutor is aware of any concern raised about a child in their form.
+Pastoral Managers stay with their assigned key children as they move up through the school, to help to provide continuity of experience for students.
+If parents need to contact pastoral managers, they should be contacted in the first instance through the child's Form Tutor (via the main School Reception) so as to ensure that lines of communication are kept clear and to guarantee that the Form Tutor is aware of any concern raised about a child in their form.